pubudumanoj/hic-scaffolding/README.md

 #### Acknowledgement

-Special thanks to Dr. [Rob Syme](https://github.com/robsyme) for continuous support and improvments Authors of the Tools used
+Special thanks to Dr. [Rob Syme](https://github.com/robsyme) for continuous support and improvments <br />
+Authors of the Tools used